Chumbi Valley: Geography

+Section of 1888 map of the Empire of China by Edward Stanford showing the Chumbi Valley to the west of Bhutan.

 Joseph Dalton Hooker described the Chumbi Valley as a triangular region with the broader opening to the north.
 It was said to be bounded on the west by the Chola Range upto "Gipmochi", (Note: "Gipmochi" (Gyemochen) appears prominently in Hooker's writings because its location and height had been known to him, measured earlier by the Survey of India through trigonometric methods from Darjeeling.
 Hooker himself did not visit Gipmochi.
 See the page on Gipmochi.) and the "Kamphee or Chakoong range" on the east, which he believed to be continuous with "Chumulari" (Chomolhari).
 These names do not appear in later literature, but maps in mid-20th century mark the eastern border as the "Masang Kyungdu Range" (Map 2), with the Khundugang peak as its second prominent peak (after Chomolhari).

 The Chumbi valley, belonging to Tibet (now part of PRC), is sandwiched between two Himalayan states: Sikkim to the west and Bhutan to the east.
 Sikkim and Bhutan are considered part of the Indian subcontinent or South Asia, with Sikkim now integrated as a state of India.